- Course duration: 1 week

 - Course notes: Places on this course are only available to staff nominated by their trust.
-The staff will have the correct level of qualification (as per the eligibility criteria) and have successfully passed a pre course assessment.
-Their manager will forward the names to the Education Centre and the successful delegate will be notified by Email.
+The staff will have the correct level of qualification (as per the eligibility criteria) and have successfully passed a pre-course assessment.

-The NXGENi course is designed to aid the delegate to deliver NXGEN training to new wearers in their Trusts.
+The NXGENi course is designed to aid the delegate to deliver NXGEN training to both new and competent wearers within their Trusts.
 The delegate will be provided with the material to aid delivery of this capability.
 The course has a blend of learning activities which include theoretical and practical elements.
-There is a summative exam and practical assessments which require successful completion.
-Failure to reach the standard will result in the delegates return to Trust.
+There are a variety of assessments which require successful completion.
+Failure to reach the standard, will result in the delegates returning to Trust.

 More information to be added.

 Course Programme contents

 - The FM53 respirator – respirator and canister oral assessment

 - The donning and doffing procedure of the NXGEN ensemble

 - Emergency action procedures assessment of the NXGEN ensemble

 - Overview and supply of the learning material to aid with the ‘Build, Deliver and Assessment’ of a NXGEN PPE Course.

 Intended Learning Outcomes